 The Stage 4 starting temperature is the temperature at which the Stage 4 fans start running (see the diagram above).
 The hysteresis is fixed at 1.5°F and determines when the fans return to a stop.
-The difference between a starting temperature and the Stage 3 starting temperature can go from 0.5°F to 20.0°F (0.3°C to 11.1°C).
+The difference between the starting temperature and the stage 3 starting temperature can go from 0.5 $^{\circ}$ F to 20.0 $^{\circ}$ F (0.3°C to 11.1°C).

-- Set the selection knob to STAGE 4 START TEMP.
-The current starting temperature for stage 4 flashes on the display. - Use the adjustment knob to adjust the temperature to the desired value.
+- Set the selection knob to ${\bf STAGE4-STARTTEMP.}$ The current Stage 4 starting temperature is displayed, alternating with the letters "ST4". - Use the adjustment knob to adjust the temperature to the desired value.